nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/04_INTERNAL_SYSTEM_PORTAL_BLUEPRINT.md

 ### 3. Section Details

 #### 3.1 Cabinet Secretary (Query Interface)
-- **Purpose:** A powerful, LLM-driven interface for the CEO to ask complex questions that span across internal system data and the open internet.
+- **Purpose:** A powerful, LLM-driven interface for the CEO to ask complex questions.
+It will also be linked from the Judicial Approval section to allow for deep-dive analysis of case data.
 - **Implementation:** This is a highly complex feature that will be implemented in phases.
     - **Phase 1:** The initial version will support a limited set of structured queries (e.g., "show me all expenses in the Maintenance category for last month").
     - **Future Phases:** Will progressively add more complex, natural language capabilities and integration with external data sources, requiring a dedicated technical design document.